SNH48Live/SNH48Live/data/claims.md

 | Content | Claimant | Policy |
 | --- | --- | --- |
 | Audiovisual content<br>0:00 - 6:31 | WebTVAsia (Music) | Monetized by copyright owner |

+Viewing restrictions:
+- Embedding disabled: Your video can't be embedded on other sites.

 ---